On Picard Groups of Perfectoid Covers of Toric Varieties: Perfectoid Covers of Toric Varieties

 \section{Perfectoid Covers of Toric Varieties}

 To begin this section we review Scholze's construction of the perfectoid cover of a toric variety $X=X_{\Sigma,K}$.
 We use Huber's theory of \textit{adic spaces}, a non-archimedean analogue of complex analytic spaces, which are general enough to handle the infinite ramification required to define perfectoid spaces.
 We will not develop the entire theory of adic spaces here, but refer the reader to \cite{Huber1} and \cite{Huber2} where it was introduced, or to \cite[Section 2]{ScholzePS} for an introduction with more of an emphasis on perfectoid spaces.
 We do introduce a few preliminary notions. \begin{Def} A \textit{Tate ring} is a complete topological ring $A$ such that there exists a topologically nilpotent unit called the \textit{pseudouniformizer} $\varpi\in A$ and an open subring $A_0\subset A$ containing $\varpi$ such that $A_0$ has the $\varpi$-adic topology.
 A ring of integral elements $A^+\subseteq A$ is an open integrally closed subring of the power bounded elements $A^\circ$. \end{Def} Associated to such a pair $(A,A^+)$ is the \textit{adic spectrum} $\Spa(A,A^+)$ which is a topological space whose underlying set consists of equivalence classes of valuations on $A$ which are bounded by $1$ on $A^+$.
 If $x\in\Spa(A,A^+)$ is a point, we suggestively denote the associated valuation by $f\mapsto|f(x)|$ for $f\in A$.
 General adic spaces are locally of the form $\Spa(A,A^+)$, and all adic spaces come equipped with various sheaves related to their structure sheaf.
-We make heavy use of these sheaves so we define them carefully. \begin{Def} Let $\cX$ be an adic space with structure sheaf $\cO_\cX$. \textit{The sheaf of integral elements} $\cO_\cX^+$, a sheaf of (topological) rings defined by the rule \\ The sheaf of integral elements has an ideal $\cO_\cX^{++}\subseteq\cO_\cX^+$ called \textit{the sheaf of topologically nilpotent elements} defined by the rule \\ The quotient $\cO_\cX^+/\cO_\cX^{++}$ is denoted by $\tilde\cO_\cX$. \end{Def} Perfectoid spaces are adic spaces built from special kinds of rings. \begin{Def} A topological ring $A$ is a \textit{perfectoid Tate ring} if it is a Tate ring containing a pseudouniformizer $\varpi\in A$ such that \begin{itemize} \item $A$ is \textit{uniform}, i.e. $A^\circ$ is bounded, \item $\varpi^p|p$ in $A^\circ$, \item the $p$-power Frobenius map is an isomorphism
+We make heavy use of these sheaves so we define them carefully. \begin{Def} Let $\cX$ be an adic space with structure sheaf $\cO_\cX$. \textit{The sheaf of integral elements} $\cO_\cX^+$, a sheaf of (topological) rings defined by the rule \\ The sheaf of integral elements has an ideal $\cO_\cX^{++}\subseteq\cO_\cX^+$ called \textit{the sheaf of topologically nilpotent elements} defined by the rule \\